LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D2-MoreNewES6Features.md

-[^1]: Mari's list of "new" features is a little longer than mine because she included some features we already covered in my CS133JS class.
+[^1]: Mari's list of "new" features is a little longer than mine because she included some features we already covered in my CS 133JS class.

 ---